I’ve written books that fall all across the spectrum.

 Weekly Book Recs?

-If you want weekly book recommendations from me (or to suggest books to me) I participate in #bookrecfriday on Twitter & Facebook.
+If you want regular book recommendations from me (or to suggest books to me) I often call out favorites on Twitter & Facebook.

 Yes I often suggest sexy stuff.
 You can too.
 It’s OK.